 - Preheat the oven to 400°F.

-- Return the pan to the oven and bake for 35 to 40 minutes, or until the top is golden brown and crisp.
+- Return the pie to the oven and bake for 16 to 18 minutes, until the meringue is lightly browned.
+Remove the pie from the oven and let it cool completely before slicing.

 Tips from our Bakers